christianscott/curry.py/README.md

 # How does it work?

-The idea is to return a function that keeps accepting arguments (one at a time) until it has enough of them to call the wrapped function.
-Currently, this is done by storing each of the arguments in a list, then calling the wrapped function with all of those args once the length of the list reaches the number of arguments the wrapped function takes.

-The list of arguments is preserved using a concept called a _closure_.
-This is kind of like a tiny, encapsulated bit of state.
-I'm not exactly sure how the updates to the state are preserved when `curried` returns itself, but I think this is because args (and therefore the closure) is being mutated.

-My solution in its' current form isn't able to handle keyword arguments being passed to it.
-They work as postional arguments,

-# How does the code achieve this ?

 The 'curry' function takes an input object and calls the 'get_arg_count' function.
-This function checks if the input it recieves is a function or a class definition.
+This function checks if the input it receives is a function or a class definition.
 And based on that, it returns the number of parameters required by the input function/class to execute.

 Now, we use @wraps(fun) to prevent loss of meta data of the function.
 When a decorator function decorates a decorated function, properties such as __name__ and DocString of the decorated function gets replaced with that of the decorator function.
 This is less than helpful.
 To prevent this, we use the @wraps(fun).

 This lambda function takes 3 inputs and finds the sum of the three.
 Our curried function should be able to run 3 times, taking one input at each time.

 ```python
 def curry(fun):